-Victoria is the only court location in the province that will use the new process at this time.
+Surrey and Victoria are the only court locations in the province that will use the new process at this time.

-For more information see the Justice Access Centre or a lawyer, who can help you understand the best process for a particular dispute.
+For more information contact the Surrey or Victoria JAC and if possible, also talk to a lawyer, who can help you understand the best process for a particular dispute.

 What if I need to get a court order right away for something like a Protection Order?

 The Surrey and Victoria Early Resolution and Case Management Model includes a process for seeking protection orders or orders for priority parenting matters on a time sensitive basis.
 These issues will not use the early resolution process.

 A judge will hear those matters first.
 If there are outstanding family law matters, families will be referred to the early resolution and case management process to address those issues.

 There are also some processes and orders that will use new forms under this model but they will not require early assessment or consensual dispute resolution: